4 exercises that WON’T fix abdominal separation

 The technical name for abdominal separation is: diastasis recti.

-Today, I’m going to be sharing with you 4 exercises that WON’T fix abdominal separation (all of which are pictured in this photo).
+Today, I’m going to be sharing with you 4 exercises that WON’T fix abdominal separation (all of which are demonstrated in this photo here).

 First up is supine pelvic tilts: